Easy Steps on How to Host Your Own Wine Tasting Party

 Why Host Your Own Wine Tasting Event?

-Although you and your fellow wine worshippers could attend a commercial wine tasting event, a tasting party that you yourself put up is way more comfortable.
-You and your friends won’t have to feel intimidated by a sommelier who watches your every move and criticizes your pronunciations.
+Although you and your fellow wine worshippers could attend a commercial wine-tasting event, a tasting party that you yourself put up is way more comfortable.
+You and your friends won’t have to feel intimidated by a sommelier who watches your every move and criticizes your pronunciation.

 1. Choose a Concept

 All parties need a theme!
 Think of a concept for your tasting event.
 You can be as creative as you want – the sky’s the limit!
-An easy guide to choosing a theme is by finding a common denominator between the wines that you plan to serve.
-This could mean same grape variety, region, or vintage.
-Examples of wine tasting themes are “Wines from around the World!”, “All French, All the Time”, and “Old World vs. New World.”
+An easy guide to choosing a theme is to find a common denominator between the wines that you plan to serve.
+This could mean the same grape variety, region, or vintage.
+Examples of wine-tasting themes are “Wines from around the World!”, “All French, All the Time”, and “Old World vs. New World.”

 a.
 Vertical Wine Tasting Themes